EPFL-LASUR/CMUS/CMUS-1006-README.md

 Also note that the provided loop only scrapes the five oldest ballots for demonstration purposes.
 You can increase this number up to n_ballot (currently 499), but be aware that this may require a significant amount of computational time.

+You can find information about all national ballots here: https://swissvotes.ch/votes?page=0

 # 2.2 The Swiss Political Landscape and Principal Component Analysis (PCA)

 PCA is another form of Geometric Data Analysis (GDA) (see Week 2) but is used for continuous variables.